leanprover-community/lean/doc/make/index.md

 Building JS / wasm binaries with Emscripten
 ------------------------

-- Install Emscripten, following the instructions [here](https://emscripten.org/docs/getting_started/downloads.html)
+- Install Emscripten, following the instructions [here](https://emscripten.org/docs/getting_started/downloads.html).
+Before building, be sure to set up the environment using something like `source ./emsdk_env.sh` in your terminal.

 Setting up a basic release build using `make`: